ZachJMoore/markup-updates/README.md

 To start a collaboration session:
 1. Use any screen sharing application to share your whole screen with a group
 2. Open the settings dropdown and start a new collaboration session
 3. A QR code will be displayed.
-Make sure you participants can see it.
+Make sure your participants can see it.
 4. Each participant should open MarkUp locally and click join session.
 5. Start drawing!